 • Tertiary: Rare now that testing and treatment are accessible, but serious.
 Cardiovascular and neurological damage.

-The treatment: A single intramuscular injection of benzylpenicillin (Penicillin G).
+The treatment: A single intramuscular injection of benzathine benzylpenicillin (benzathine penicillin G) — the long-acting depot form.
 For later-stage syphilis, a course of three weekly injections is standard.
 If you're penicillin-allergic, doxycycline for 2–4 weeks depending on stage.

 Follow-up blood tests: Syphilis is confirmed via blood test (RPR or VDRL titre).
-After treatment, these titres should fall — usually halving every 3 months.
+After treatment, these titres should fall — the marker clinicians look for is a fourfold drop (for example 1:32 down to 1:8) by 6–12 months, rather than any single number.
 Your clinic will want follow-up blood tests at 3, 6, and 12 months after treatment to confirm the response.
 This is important — don't skip these.

 The notification window: The notification window is longer than for chlamydia or gonorrhoea — often 3–12 months depending on the stage.
 Your doctor will advise you on the right window for your situation.